Universumgames/eclipseTabs/README.md

 ## Installation

-The extension was just published on the Mozilla Extension store -or whatever you want to call it- and is now available for download.
-To download the extension (you have to use Firefox), go to the [addon page](https://addons.mozilla.org/en-US/firefox/addon/eclipsetabs), click on "add to Firefox", grant the extension the requested permissions and you're ready to go.
+The extension has been published on the Mozilla Extension store -or whatever you want to call it- and is available for download.
+To download the extension (you have to use Firefox), go to the [addon page](https://addons.mozilla.org/firefox/addon/eclipsetabs), click on "Add to Firefox", grant the extension the requested permissions and you're ready to go.

 ### Old-Installation (without the Mozilla Extension/Addon store)